LifeIsStrange/BenchmarckGame_MakingJavaUpToSpeed/README.md

 Conclusions: well no conclusion can be drawn before horizontal adds are added, however preliminary results seems to indicate that the JDK has a higher "fixed" cost[0] for small inputs but has significantly better througput for larger inputs.
 * optimize

+NEW RESULTS WITH HORIZONTAL ADD emulation:
+1.6 seconds for the Java implementation at n = 5500 and 1 second for C# at same n.
+Some tuning will be needed.

 [0] well maybe that some of it is due to some workarounds/inneficiencies I had to do because of not always finding a one to one API correspondance with the C# implementation.

 Notes: